ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 Neighbor-joining is a bottom-up clustering method used to construct phylogenetic trees.
 It starts with a star-like tree and iteratively pairs nodes that minimize the total branch length, producing an unrooted tree.

 ---

+## UPGMA (Unweighted Pair Group Method) (Phylogenetics)
+**Date:** June 30, 2025

+UPGMA is a simple agglomerative clustering method for phylogenetic tree construction.
+It assumes a constant rate of evolution (molecular clock hypothesis) and produces a rooted, ultrametric tree.

+---